quiltdata/nf-quilt/README.md

 * **force**: completely replace the existing package, rather than updating it (default: `false`)
 * **meta**: specify a map of metadata to add to the package (default: `{}`)
-* **msg**: specify the commit message template to use when saving the package
+* **message**: specify the commit message template to use when saving the package
-* **pkg**: specify the name of the package to read or write, when using an S3 URI (default: the first two path components)
+* **package**: specify the name of the package to read or write, when using an S3 URI (default: the first two path components)
 * **readme**: specify a template string for the package README_NF_QUILT.md file
 * **summarize**: which files to display on the "front page" of the package via `quilt_summarize.json`  (default: